-And yet another spy story - this time involving former World heavyweight boxing champion Joe Louis and present champion Ingemar Johansson.
+Background: And yet another spy story - this time involving former World heavyweight boxing champion Joe Louis and present champion Ingemar Johansson.
 Lacking cloak and dagger the Brown Bomber left the camp of Floyd Patterson, to whom he is adviser, and entered that of the world champion at Grossinger, New York state, May 24.
 There he gathered classified information to be fed back to Patterson.

 Swede Johansson was at first chary about a public appearance watched by dozens of reporters and photographers.
 After 'negotiations' he held a short press conference prior to a gym work-out.

 His reluctance to be spotlighted and interviewed was explained, partly, by his answer to one of the many questions: "This time I have been at Grossinger all the time.
 It is not always leaving to go there - this day in New York, another day somewhere else.
 That is not training."